sheaf/gtk-layers/readme.md

 ## Acknowledgements

-I extend my thanks to Iñaki García Etxebarria, the author and maintainer of the `haskell-gi` library, for patiently help me diagnose and fix bugs in early versions of this project.
+I extend my thanks to Iñaki García Etxebarria, the author and maintainer of the `haskell-gi` library, for his patient help with diagnosing and fixing bugs in early versions of this project.